Spirit55555/midnight-lyrics-bot/README.md

 - `INSTAGRAM_IMAGES_URL`

 All images are saved in `generated_images` and a webserver serving these images is required.

 The `INSTAGRAM_IMAGES_URL` needs to be a publicly accessible URL on the internet, so Instagram can fetch the images and post them.

+If `INSTAGRAM_IMAGES_URL` is set to `https://instagram.example.com` then the image `generated_images/album/song/sha1hash.jpg` should be accessible on `https://instagram.example.com/album/song/sha1hash.jpg`

 ## Threads